Shayype White Paper

 In other words, it will be of no use to a

-hacker as it will not allow the attacker to reverse-engineer the original
+hacker as it will not allow reverse-engineering of the original pattern secret,

 Best of all the Shayype authentication engine